• Agents

 But two hours is also a long time in npm terms.
 If your project ran npm install in that window — a fresh dependency pull, a CI build, a deploy — you got the infected version.
 No action required on your part.
 The infection was passive, automatic, and invisible.

-The attackers didn't stop after the initial incident.
+The threat didn't stop

 Here's where this connects directly to how you probably built your app.